1. Applying for Accommodation

 If you are offered accommodation, you will receive an email inviting you to login to the Accommodation Portal to view and accept your offer.
 The email and offer will confirm the date by which you need to accept or decline your offer.
 The deadline is usually within three days of your offer date.
 If you miss the deadline, your offer will expire, and your room will be allocated to another student.
 Once your offer has expired you will need to contact us if you still require accommodation, and you will be placed on the waiting list, in which case you will only be assigned a room subject to availability.

-If you want the accommodation, you must accept your offer and move into the accommodation.
-You will then be eligible to apply for a room transfer from October 2023.
-Before the room transfer applications open, the Student Living Support team can offer support with any concerns or worries that you may have.
+If you wish to secure a room in our accommodation, you must accept your offer and move into the accommodation.
+We are unable to process any room changes once a room has been allocated.
+If you are unhappy with your room allocation, you will then be eligible to apply for a room transfer from October 2023.
+Before the room transfer applications open, the ResLife Support team can offer support with any concerns or worries that you may have.

 If your offer of accommodation is not suitable for you, because of your personal or health considerations or disability needs, you are advised to contact us and we will endeavour to help you, but we cannot guarantee that your preferred room will be available.
 You will be required to provide medical evidence in support of any medical conditions that impact on your choice of accommodation.